USDA-ARS-NWRC/inicheck/README.rst

 Credits
 ---------

-inicheck has been developed at the USDA-ARS-NWRC during efforts for creating highly configurable, physically based watershed modeling software.
+inicheck has been developed at the USDA-ARS-NWRC during efforts towards creating highly configurable, physically based watershed modeling software.

 inicheck originally was based on config parser and with time went away from it.